Clubs & Activities

 When does this activity meet?
 Thursdays after school in room 151.

 What is the focus of this activity?
-A school-based opportunity to bring straight and gay students together in a safe environment for discussion and support.
-Activities include movies, guest speakers, discussions, and student planned projects.
+A school-based opportunity to bring all students together regardless of their gender identity or sexuality.
+This is a safe environment for discussions, education, support, and activism.
+Activities include movies, guest speakers, and student planned projects.

 Adviser: Ms. Corinne Kravetz